GetMetaMap/metamap-capacitor-plugin/mati-capacitor.md

-# Mati Capacitor Plugin Usage Guide
+# Mati for Capacitor Usage Guide

 This is a tutorial to implement the Mati SDK in the [Ionic Capacitor framework](https://capacitorjs.com/docs).

-## Install the Mati Plugin
+## Install Mati for Capacitor

-The following instructions use command line tools to Install the Mati Capacitor plugin to your existing Capacitor application.
+The following instructions use command line tools to install Mati for Capacitor to your existing Capacitor application.

-1. Use the following CLI to install plugin into Capacitor project.
+1. Use the following CLI to install Mati for your Capacitor project.

     ```bash
     npm i @aposnovmati/mati-capacitor-plugin